Budabot/AOChatProxy/README.md

+Notice: This project is now deprecated and will no longer recieve any more updates or releases.
+Tyrbot now has built-in support for chat proxy functionality so there is no longer a need for this project to exist.

+-- Tyrence

 # AOChatProxy
 Anarchy Online Proxy Bot that load-balances the friendlist across multiple characters so that other programs don't have to manage that